 • Novation LaunchControl XL - This is how I trigger soundscapes on Ableton

 • Zoom H4N - I've had my Zoom H4 since 2014 and although it's a little battered and worse for wear, it is still going strong

-• Zoom H1 - I bought this a year before I bought upgrading to the H4N.
-Works fine but if you're serious, just buy the H4N!
+• Zoom H1 - I bought this a year before I upgraded to the H4N.
+Works ok for vice memo's but if you're serious, just buy the H4N!

 Which recording studios do you use to record your albums?